tandasat/blog/_drafts/2023-06-01-intel-vt-rp-part-1.md

 ### Demo - protecting `ci!g_CiOptions` with HLAT

 Let us test this with a [custom hypervisor that enables HLAT](https://github.com/tandasat/Hello-VT-rp).
-This demo consists of the following steps:
+The steps of the demo are as follows:
 1. Load the custom hypervisor and boot Windows on top of it
 2. Locate a linear address and a PTE for `ci!g_CiOptions`
 3. Activate HLAT and protect translation for `ci!g_CiOptions`